o8o0o8o/blog/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+We can customize components by [swizzling](https://docusaurus.io/docs/swizzling) and styles by [styling](https://docusaurus.io/docs/swizzling)

+Custom plugin `plugins/blog-plugin.ts` works just like default one `plugin-content-blog` but extended to add relatedPosts, to metadata.